DNofulla/DNofulla/README.md

 ✏️ I’m currently working on ...
   - My Personal Portfolio Website (ReactJS)
   - A Planner Web Application with MongoDB, ExpressJS, ReactJS and NodeJS (MERN Stack)
   - A Mobile Social Media Android App with its own REST API with MongoDB, ExpressJS, React Native and NodeJS (MERN Mobile?)
+  - Building my Youtube Channel (Will have a link to it when I post my first few videos!)

 📚 I’m currently learning ...
   - React Native (Advanced)